 Vegan & Vegetarian Food Sources of Iodine

 The main plant-based source of iodine is seaweed, like kelp, nori, dulse, kombu, and wakame.
 However, seaweed can be an inconsistent source – and even contribute too much iodine if you consume it often.
+Check out our own Kirsten for a simple seaweed salad recipe you may like.

 Overall, if you don’t consume iodized salt, animal products, or seaweed, you may not be getting much iodine in your diet.